Naresh2028/angular-beginner-to-intermediate/track-00-angular-13/06-routing/01-route-matches-types.md

-# Route Matching and Types (First-Match Wins Strategy, Static Routes, Dynamic Routes, Wildcard Routes)
+# Route Matching and Types

 ## Definition